ericscharff/smallworld.js/README.md

 the JavaScript runtime does all the memory management and garbage collection.
-This isn't a particularly fast or elegant Smalltalk VM, but it is very simple, and relies on the fact that modern systems are very fast, and JavaScript runtimes are quite good, so actually using the system has reasonable performance.
+This isn't a particularly fast or elegant Smalltalk VM, but it is very simple, and relies on the fact that modern systems are very fast, and JavaScript runtimes are quite good, so using the system has reasonable performance.

 ## Status